MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 ```

 The `pat/latest/` subdirectory contains files that are updated hourly and contain
 one week of data per sensor.
-The have filenames like:
+The have file names like:

 ```
 pat/latest/pat_SCAH_04_latest7.rda